purduesigbots/pros-docs/v5/okapi/api/control/iterative/iterative-vel-pid-controller.rst

 okapi::IterativeVelPIDController
 ================================

 An `IterativeVelocityController <abstract-iterative-velocity-controller.html>`_ that uses the velocity PD algorithm.
+If you are trying to create an instance of this class, you should most likely be using the `IterativeControllerFactory <iterative-controller-factory.html>`_ instead of a constructor from this class.

 Constructor(s)
 --------------